ehsong/twitter-handle-scraper/README.md

 ```
 ![](pandas_image1.jpg)

 I examined the results and parsed the matching handles.
-The sorted list of handles and meta-data extracted are stored in `21st_congress_members_handles_final.json`.
+The sorted list of handles and meta-data of 53 members of the congress are stored in `21st_congress_members_handles_final.json`.

 ```
 import json